Sitalpur, Jalandhar

 Sitalpur is a village in Jalandhar - I in Jalandhar district of Punjab State, India.
 It is located 17 km from district headquarter.
 The village is administrated by Sarpanch an elected representative of the village.

 Demography

-As of 2011, the village had a total number of 141 houses and the population of 643 of which 315 are males while 328 are females.
+As of 2011, the village had a total number of 141 houses and a population of 643 of which 315 are males while 328 are females.

 According to the report published by Census India in 2011, out of the total population of the village 291 people are from Schedule Caste and the village does not have any Schedule Tribe population so far.